 The Most Advanced Assisted Reproductive Technology (ART)

 With infertility affecting more than 6 million people across the country, the IVF treatment process comes to the rescue of many who are unable to get pregnant despite having unprotected sexual intercourse for over a year.
 In fact, in 2007, the IVF process accounted for over 99% of all ART procedures in IVF clinics.
-It’s also an appealing option for gay and lesbian couples, with options like reciprocal IFV, which allows both female partners to be involved with the pregnancy.
+It’s also an appealing option for same sex couples, with options like reciprocal IVF, which allows both female partners to be involved with the pregnancy.

 During IVF treatment the sperm and egg are mixed and incubated in a lab, and the resultant embryos are then inserted into the woman’s uterus.

 Under the IVF process the embryo can be transferred to the uterus via two procedures:

 - Blastocyst transfer